lakkatv/lakka-website/partials/step-5-imx6.md

 Follow the following steps:

-1. Insert the SD card into your CuBox-i / HummingBoard
+1. Insert the SD card into your device
-2. Connect a HDMI wire from your CuBox-i / HummingBoard to your TV
+2. Connect a HDMI wire from your device to your TV
 3. Power on your TV
 4. Plug in an ethernet wire (optional)
-5. Plug in a supported joypad into one of the USB ports on your 2 CuBox-i / HummingBoard
+5. Plug in a supported joypad into one of the USB ports on your device
-6. Plug in the power supply of your CuBox-i / HummingBoard
+6. Plug in the power supply / Power on

 You should see our splash screen: